I will tell of the kindnesses of the Lord, the deeds for which he is to be praised,

 The breadth of my teaching, and my music, is to reassure them that God is worthy of our trust.
 He is driven by love – not malice.
 Compassion – not revenge.
 Acceptance – not prejudice.
 Kindness – not cruelty.

-Accusations against God can be many and old discriminations are deeply entrenched and ironclad.
+Accusations against God can be many and an old discrimination is deeply entrenched and ironclad.
 Only love can melt a heart of stone.
 Only grace can penetrate the crusty exterior of a suspicious heart to make it confident again.
 As God’s servant, I am an integral part of that process.
 As I hear other’s stories and come up against their disillusionment, I have the privilege of seeing God use my words to begin to erode their veneer of disbelief.
 His Word is preserved and His character is revealed.
 May I not be mute when an opportunity reveals itself.

 Lord, I can see that my words will be hollow if I have areas of unbelief in my own heart.
 Heal me of all hopelessness.
 In Jesus’ name, Amen